 In the fall of 1999 Pacific Northern Oil sold it's assests to Chevron's Fuel and Marine Marketing (FAMM).
 Pacific Terminal Services, Inc. was formed to operate the PNO terminals for FAMM.
 The Pier 91 terminal in Seattle was operated for several years prior to relocating to Point Wells.
 In June 2004 FAMM ceased operations in Washington State and PTSI consolidated to the Portland, Oregon terminal.
 Today, PTSI continues to operate the terminal in Portland for FAMM as we search for additonal uses for the terminal.

 Harley Marine entered the San Francisco Bay Area market in April of 2003 under the name Starlight Marine Services, providing petroleum transportation, tanker escort and ship assist services.
 In late 2006, Harley Marine established themselves in their first east coast company, Harley Marine NY, Inc. Harley Marine NY uses some of the latest model vessels, including three double hull barges and two tugs.
-The most recent addition to the Harley Marine family of companies is Harley Marine Gulf.
+The most recent addition to the Harley Marine family of companies is Harley Marine Gulf, LLC.
 In February 2011, Harley Marine Services acquired the former MGI of Houston, Texas.
 This acquisition has expanded service to the American gulf and brings the company one step closer to becoming the leading provider of petroleum transportation services nationally.